 How Much Fenbendazole for Dogs with Cancer?

 The dosage of fenbendazole for dogs with cancer varies depending on the individual dog’s weight, size, and type of cancer.
 It’s essential to consult with a veterinarian to determine the correct dosage and administration schedule.
-Generally, the recommended dosage for dogs with cancer is 25-50 mg/kg body weight once daily for 21-30 days.
+Generally, the recommended dosage for dogs with cancer is 25-50 mg/kg body weight.

 Administration Schedule